Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

 ### Task 4: Create new Service Connection with Resource Group

-Once the correct resource group and Azure Machine Learning name have been provided, a connection can be made.
-First we will create a connection with the resource group.
+We make a connection between DevOps and the resource group.

 1. From the left navigation select **Project settings** and then select **Service connections**.